Marvin Lewis: 2011–2015

 On January 4, 2011, Lewis signed an extension with the Bengals.
 The off-season leading up to 2011 was a difficult time for the Bengals.
 The team lost three of their most productive players from the 2010 season, receivers Terrell Owens and Chad Ochocinco along with defensive back Johnathan Joseph, while quarterback Carson Palmer, the team's starter since 2004, refused to play for the Bengals moving forward, leading to him being traded midway through the season.

 However, with the aid of strong play from their first and second-round draft picks, receiver A. J. Green and quarterback Andy Dalton, the Bengals still managed to record their third winning season.
 Midway through 2011, Lewis won his 65th game with the Bengals, surpassing Sam Wyche as the winningest coach in Bengals history.
 By the halfway mark, the Bengals' record was 6–2, including a five-game winning streak.
-It was the first time the Bengals had won five consecutive games since 1988, when the team advanced to the Super Bowl with Wyche as their coach.
+It was the first time the Bengals had won five consecutive games since 1988, when the team advanced to Super Bowl XXIII with Wyche as their coach.
 They finished the season 9–7 and made the playoffs as the #6 seed, where the Bengals lost to the Houston Texans in the wild card round.

 On July 31, 2012, the Bengals gave Lewis a two-year contract extension through 2014.
-Cincinnati started 2012 with a 44–13 loss to the Baltimore Ravens, the most lopsided opening day defeat in franchise history.
+Cincinnati started 2012 with a 44–13 loss to the eventual Super Bowl XLVII champion Baltimore Ravens, the most lopsided opening day defeat in franchise history.
 But the team recovered and won their next three games.
-After defeating the Steelers in week 16, the Bengals again clinched the #6 seed in the AFC and eliminated the Steelers from playoff contention.
+After defeating the Pittsburgh Steelers in week 16, the Bengals again clinched the #6 seed in the AFC and eliminated the Steelers from playoff contention.
 This marked the first time the Bengals made the playoffs in consecutive seasons since 1982, ending the longest streak of failure to make consecutive playoff appearances among all 32 NFL teams.
 Cincinnati finished the season with a 10–6 record, including a franchise record 51 quarterback sacks.
-However, the season again concluded with a loss in the wild card round handed to them by the Texans.
+However, the season again concluded with a loss in the wild card round handed to them by the Houston Texans.